 CRM doesn’t require much description.
-It’s a software solution that assists businesses in managing the interaction with their customers and developing a long-lasting, meaningful relationship with them.
+It’s a software solution that assists businesses in managing the interaction with their customers and developing long-lasting, meaningful relationships with them.
 By using efficient and useful CRM software, you can easily interact with your vendors, customers, and other people who are involved in your business chain.
 It helps businesses provide excellent experiences to your customers and develop your brand’s trust in them.

 In this way, if you add it into SaaS, you get amazing results that can help you increase your customer base and improve your efforts in doing business.
 The main reason behind combined SaaS CRM is vested in the cloud, which means that there is no requirement to invest a lot of money in setting up the hardware and its maintenance, so it becomes a helpful solution to reduce the business cost and increase your ROI.

-Many software as a service (SaaS) content marketers will tell you to prioritize TOFU (top of the funnel) content.
+Many software-as-a-service (SaaS) content marketers will tell you to prioritize TOFU (top-of-the-funnel) content.
 Why?
 Because many marketers assume that to create a customer, they must start at the beginning of the sales funnel.
 First, they need to capture attention, generate interest, increase desire, and finally, compel action.